opentargets/target_safety/README.md

 1. For **complete output**, run:
 `snakemake` or `snakemake target_safety`

 This produces the Open Targets target safety annotation file called `target_safety.json` in the output folder.
-This json file includes all information collected for each of the OT safety buckets (TODO: include documentation link).
+This json file includes all information collected for each of the OT safety buckets (short overview [here](https://drive.google.com/open?id=17XCLxzG5qSg_tgR3blwgwbKbPDxYRhpZN5OZ9rHKX4E)).
 It is produced by calling the script `target_safety.py` which merges the output from the six different scripts `clinical_buckets.py`, `tissue_expression.py`, `bio_function_buckets.py`, `disease_associations.py`, `animal_data.py` and `paralogues.py` into a single json that uses ENSEMBL gene ids as keys.

 2. To run **one** step specify that rule, e.g. for the `clinical_findings` step:
 ```